kiwifarmit/kf_control4_driver_set/readme.md

 _Please be advised that Kiwifarm has chosen to discontinue its business operations associated with Control4 driver development.
 Consequently, there will be no ongoing support or maintenance for this software.
 It is provided as-is, with users expected to utilize the software entirely at their own risk._

+# Repository Structure

+In the `c4dev-cli` folder, you will find a tool we created for developers to manage driver development projects.

+The `skc4` folder contains our Lua library that we used to develop other drivers and includes utility modules and functions to generate or speed up development.

+All other folders contain the Lua source code of our drivers.
+Inside each folder, you will find a subfolder named `encrypted` with a compiled version ready for use.

+**Note: we do not provide any support, but we are happy that our work can be useful to other developers or enthusiasts.**

 # SOFTWARE DISCLAIMER

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.